-We'll let you in on a little secret... nutritious doesn't have to mean time-consuming.
+We'll let you in on a little secret...
+Nutritional doesn't have to mean time-consuming.
 We are here to inspire you with some great ideas for quick, healthy breakfasts every day.
-Forget about "empty" foods or “zero nutritional value” foods like bread and pastries, that plays havoc with your blood sugar levels remove link and do nothing to help fuel your body for the day ahead., let’s make this year the year that we focus on really starting our days right!
+Forget about "empty" foods or “zero nutritional value” foods like bread and pastries, which plays havoc with your blood sugar levels remove link and do nothing to help fuel your body for the day ahead., let’s make this year the year that we focus on really starting our days right!

 The 3 Must-haves For a Super Nutritious Breakfast!

-Find yourself hungry soon after breakfast?
+Find yourself hungry soon after breakfast.
 Can't help but start reaching for those unhealthy snacks, as cravings start to creep in before lunch?
 Your body is trying to tell you that your chosen breakfast is not keeping you fueled for long enough.

 If you want your healthy breakfast to do you good, be sure to pick one that’s going to keep you feeling full all the way until lunch.
-The best way to do that and avoid the mid-morning hunger pangs (which can then often lead to less healthy choices) is to fuel up with foods that are rich in protein, fiber and healthy fats.
+The best way to do that and avoid the mid-morning hunger pangs (which can then often lead to less healthy choices) is to fuel up with foods that are rich in protein, fibre and healthy fats.

 The key is to keep those blood sugar levels stable and here are some fantastic foods to help you do just that:

-First ingredient is Quinoa:
+The first ingredient is Quinoa:

-Second ingredient is Avocados:
+The second ingredient is Avocados:

-The green, creamy flesh of avocados doesn't just taste good; it's also filled with fiber and heart-healthy monounsaturated fat - a perfect fill-you-up food.
-Foods high in fiber and rich in healthy fats take longer to digest, allowing you to experience less overall hunger.
+The green, creamy flesh of avocados doesn't just taste good; it's also filled with fibre and heart-healthy monounsaturated fat - a perfect fill-you-up food.
+Foods high in fibre and rich in healthy fats take longer to digest, allowing you to experience less overall hunger.
 Research also shows that the oleic acid in avocados, a monounsaturated fat, signals to your brain that your stomach is full.
 Just remember that, nutritious as they are, avocados are high in calories, so if you are watching your weight, eat them in moderation.

-Third ingredient is Psyllium:
+The third ingredient is Psyllium:

-Perhaps a less well-known source of fiber, psyllium definitely deserves a mention on the list of breakfast foods that can help keep you feeling fuller for longer.
-The husk of the seed from the Plantago plant, psyllium is a form of dietary fiber that expands in the gut, providing bulk and therefore a corresponding feeling of fullness, while supporting digestive health and regularity at the same time!
+Perhaps a less well-known source of fibre, psyllium definitely deserves a mention on the list of breakfast foods that can help keep you feeling fuller for longer.
+The husk of the seed from the Plantago plant, psyllium is a form of dietary fibre that expands in the gut, providing bulk and therefore a corresponding feeling of fullness, while supporting digestive health and regularity at the same time!